 - Open the control panel and check all the installed programs on your PC.
 Make sure no software was installed without your consent.
 If you find one, uninstall it.

 - Type chrome://extensions/ in the address bar.
-It will open all the extensions installed in your computer.
+It will open all the extensions installed on your computer.
 Make sure there is nothing weird.
 If you find one, remove it.

-Step 2: Once the download is complete, click the (Chrome_cleanup_tool.exe) to start the installation.
-Windows will ask you if you want to run the file, click ‘Run’.
+Once the download is complete, click the (Chrome_cleanup_tool.exe) to start the installation.
+Once you install the tool, scan your PC with it to find and remove the malware.

 If Chrome opens a new tab every time you click a link and it doesn’t redirect you to unwanted pages, then the problem is in the search settings.
 If you don’t want Chrome to open a new tab every time you click a link, simply follow the steps below to fix that.

-Step 2: On top of the search results, click on the ‘Settings’ bar.
-A drop down menu will open with a list of menu options.
+- On top of the search results, click on the ‘Settings’ bar.
+A drop-down menu will open with a list of menu options.

-Step 3: Click ‘Search settings’.
+- Click ‘Search settings’.
 You will be directed to a page with search filters.
-Scroll down to the setting that says, “Where results open, Open each selected result in a new browser window”
+Scroll down to the setting that says, “Where results open, Open each selected result in a new browser window”.